 Useful experience for teacher aides includes:

-Teacher aides need to be reasonably fit as they may need to carry out physical tasks, such as helping students with disabilities to move around.Check out related courses
+Teacher aides need to be reasonably fit as they may carry out physical tasks such as helping students with disabilities to move around.Check out related courses

 What are the chances of getting a job?